mortzdk/Websocket/README.md

 the server is useful for old browsers as well.

 Another thing that would be preferable is that the server is able to handle SSL connections.
 Which includes being able to handle wss:// connections.
+This implementation would probably require that "OPENSSL" is installed on the computer, as it would be too much work to implement my own version of SSL.

+Finally me and my pal is currently developing a benchmark tool for a websocket server, such that we can find bugs in the server and benchmark how much it can do.
+The project can be seen [here](https://github.com/hovmand/go-websocket-bench) .